heterodb/pg-strom/man/gpucache.md

 }

 @en{
-When a certain amount of unapplied REDO Log Entries accumulate in the REDO Log Buffer, or a certain amount of time has passed since the last write, it is loaded by a background worker process (GPU memory keeper) and applied to the GPU cache.
+When a certain amount of unapplied REDO Log Entries accumulate in the REDO Log Buffer, or a certain amount of time has passed since the last write, it is loaded by a background worker process (GPU memory keeper) and applied to GPU Cache.
 At this time, REDO Log Entries are transferred to the GPU in batches and processed in parallel by thousands of processor cores on the GPU, so delays caused by this process are rarely a problem.
 }